 Sitemaps are files that list each post and page that should be indexed by search engines like Google or Bing.
-Jetpack allows you to generate such files thanks to the Sitemaps module.
+Jetpack allows you to generate such files thanks to the Sitemaps feature.

 Sitemap for Search Engines

-Once you activate the Sitemaps module, you’ll be able to access your news sitemap at
+Once you activate the Sitemaps feature, you’ll be able to access your news sitemap at

-If you’d like to apply to get your posts listed in Google News, you can follow the instructions here.
+Don’t forget to apply to get your posts listed in Google News.

 How to add more Post Types to the sitemap

-The default Sitemap only includes Posts, Pages, and only the Custom Post Types included in Jetpack.
-If you’d like to add a new Custom Post Type to the default Sitemap, you can use the
+The default sitemap only includes Posts, Pages, and the Custom Post Types included in Jetpack.
+If you’d like to add a new Custom Post Type to the default sitemap, you can use the

 jetpack_sitemap_post_types filter to specify your own array of post types to include.